Man run down, 50 years after killing girl in hit-and-run

 Associated Press

-ALFRED, Maine (AP) - A Vietnam War veteran who confessed five years ago to killing a 4-year-old girl in a 1968 hit-and-run was trying to protect children when a woman drove her car onto a baseball field in Maine during a game, striking and killing him.
+ALFRED, Maine (AP) - A woman with a history of drunken driving convictions drove her car onto a baseball field in Maine during a game, striking and killing a Vietnam War veteran who confessed five years ago to killing a 4-year-old girl in an alcohol-fueled 1968 hit-and-run, police said.

-Screaming bystanders and ballplayers fled as Carol Sharrow, of Sanford, drove through an open gate onto the field Friday night, police said.
+Screaming bystanders and ballplayers fled as Carol Sharrow, of Sanford, drove through a gate onto the field Friday night, police said.
 Video shows the car driving around the infield, turning over home plate and then heading toward the stands behind third base.

 Tim Curley, a coach, said he was standing in the third-base dugout as he heard squealing tires and watched a car crash through the gate after its driver yelled, "Open the gates!"
 Curley later recognized that the driver was Sharrow, who worked as his grandmother's caretaker 12 years ago.